 It was on March 20 that British Prime Minister, Boris Johnson opted to make a speech regarding the lockdown in the United Kingdom.
 As part of that speech, he ordered that multiple different businesses close their doors in a bid to stop the spread of coronavirus, including bingo halls and bookies.

 Pubs, restaurants and leisure centres were also ordered to close their doors “as soon as possible” to try and curb the spread of the virus.
 This has been the scenario with bingo halls across the world, though.
-Plans are in place for some of these locations to re-open, with Fort Worth, Texas suggesting that they will open their doors on Friday, May 8.
+Plans are in place for some of these locations to re-open, with Fort Worth, Texas suggesting that they were opening their doors on Friday, May 8.

 When and How Will Bingo Halls Reopen?

-While it’s currently unclear as to how bingo halls (and indeed, other businesses) will operate once they re-open, suggestions have been floating around about seating any potential players at least two metres apart.
-Granted, this isn’t a difficult thing to do within a bingo hall, but do players really want that sort of setup?
+While it’s currently unclear as to how bingo halls (and indeed, other businesses) will operate once they re-open, suggestions have been floating around about seating any potential players at least one metre apart.
+Granted, this isn’t a difficult thing to do within most bingo halls, but do players really want that sort of setup?

 Generally speaking, when people meet up in a bingo hall, they do so not just to play the game, but also to engage in a bit of a chat, too.
 Is this really such a possibility with being seated in such a way?

 It’s common for bingo halls to attract people from the older generation as well, who are considered to be most at risk from contracting the disease in a fatal way.
 There’s the potential for some establishments to reduce the number of people they allow inside, though.

 With regard to the aforementioned Fort Worth, suggestions have been put forward to admit a 25% ratio of people into the bingo halls.
 At the same time, gamers would be asked to wear masks and only one to two people would be seated at each of the tables.
 Another necessary process would see chairs, tables and counters be sanitised and cleaned frequently.